Behnam-sn/Castle-Docusaurus/docs/security/digital-certificates.md

 ## What are Digital Certificates?

-Digital certificates contain information about a user or firm that has been vouched for by a trusted organization.
 Digital certificates, are like ID cards.

-A digital certificate is a file or electronic password that proves the authenticity of a device, server, or user through the use of cryptography and the public key infrastructure (PKI).

 Digital certificate authentication helps organizations ensure that only trusted devices and users can connect to their networks.

+A digital certificate is a file or electronic password that proves the authenticity of a device, server, or user
+Through the use of cryptography and the public key infrastructure (PKI).

+Digital certificates contain information about a user or firm that has been vouched for by a trusted organization.

 Another common use of digital certificates is to confirm the authenticity of a website to a web browser, which is also known as a secure sockets layer or SSL certificate.

 ## Why we Need Digital Certificates?